 Installing fire extinguishers as part of construction fire precautions and fire safety plan involves a technical understanding of the present fire risks and requires on-site inspection.
 Being competently prepared means realizing the environment in terms of probably the most fire type to occur in the construction site.
 In that way, the correct extinguisher type can be correctly positioned within the workplace.

 By law, each type of fire extinguisher must be clearly labelled with the types of fires that it can be used on safely and effectively.
 Labelling includes the lettered fire class as well as a picture of that type of fire.
 This ensures the fire extinguisher standards are followed and can be used safely by someone who is not familiar with the different fire classes and extinguisher types.
+Check this site for standard fire extinguisher.

 Fire Extinguishers for Commercial Buildings